Integrations

 -

-: Under construction and likely not in a usable state. -
+building: Under construction and likely not in a usable state. -

-: Completed to a minimally working state and in a 'beta' testing phase. -
+beta: Completed to a minimally working state and in a 'beta' testing phase. -

-: Stabilized feature set and API, the integration has been tested by both developers and users to a reasonable level (some bugs may still remain).
+stable: Stabilized feature set and API, the integration has been tested by both developers and users to a reasonable level (some bugs may still remain).

 Implementation goals